Migs1190/Edu-Organizer/README.md

 ## Features

-- **Lecture Timetables** (WIP): Automatically generate and manage lecture timetables for summer term and course equivalency students.
+- **Lecture Timetables**: Automatically generate and manage lecture timetables for summer term and course equivalency students.
 - **Final Exams Scheduling**: Schedule final exams in a way that avoids conflicts and ensures optimal use of resources.

 ## Getting Started